 This one is a no-brainer.
 If you want to get a set of traps like Goldberg you sure as hell better be doing some shrugs.
 Personally, I have never felt shrugs with a straight bar hits the traps near as well as doing shrugs with dumbbells or a trap bar, not to mention the shrugs with a barbell in front can be a little rough on the third leg if you know what I mean.
 Trap bar shrugs put the weight directly at your side like dumbbells and still lets you use heavy weight since many gyms don’t have dumbbells heavy enough for those who want to go full beast mode.
 The trap bar allows for heavy loads and a better range of motion than the straight bar.

 You can’t fake it with the trap bar either.
 We have all seen some clown with WAY more weight than he can handle doing shrugs with a straight bar.
 The problem is, he has little to no range of motion and is basically dry humping the bar working little more than his ego.
 Sorry to all you barbell humpers out there, but that won’t work with the trap bar.
 Check your ego at the door and actually work the traps instead of the pelvis.
 It will benefit you more in the long run.

 #3 Farmers Walk

-Over the past few years the farmers carry has become much more popular and trap bar is a perfect tool for it.
+Over the past few years the farmers carry has become much more popular and a trap bar is a perfect tool for it.
 People traditionally use dumbbells for the farmers walk, but they tend to bang against your legs while you are walking and make it rather clumsy.
 The trap bar lets you walk more freely.
-Also, with the dumbbells you have to worry about dropping one on your foot if your grip gives out and turning your foot into a pancake.
-With the trap bar this is not an issue nor is being able to find enough weight for you to handle.
+Also, with the dumbbells, you have to worry about dropping one on your foot if your grip gives out and turning your foot into a pancake.
+With the trap bar, this is not an issue nor is being able to find enough weight for you to handle.